 where $\alpha, \beta\in\Omega^1(\dot\Sigma)$, $\zeta, \eta\in \Gamma(w^*\xi)$, and $h$ is the K\"ahler metric on the punctured Riemann surface $(\dot\Sigma, j)$.

 Let $\nabla^\pi$ be the contact Hermitian connection.
-Combine the pulling-back of this connection and the Levi-Civita connection of the Riemann surface, we get a Hermitian connection for the bundle $T^*\dot\Sigma\otimes w^*\xi\to \dot\Sigma$, which we will still denote by $\nabla^\pi$ by a slight abuse of notation.
+Combining the pulling-back of this connection and the Levi-Civita connection of the Riemann surface, we get a Hermitian connection for the bundle $T^*\dot\Sigma\otimes w^*\xi \to \dot\Sigma$.
+By a slight abuse of notation, we will still denote by $\nabla^\pi$ this combined connection.